 The assumption of Gaussianity of the shadowing effect is the result of a few approximations.
 Firstly, the influence of the size of the Moon/Sun is neglected.
 This is acceptable as long as the angular resolution of the detector is larger than the angular radius of the Moon/Sun, a condition which is amply satisfied in the present case.
-In addition, the real point spread function of the detector has a non-Gaussian tail: this is not modelled when considering a Gaussian shape of the shadow but will be accounted for by fitting the shadow amplitude when comparing data to the MC expectation.
-The amplitude of the shadow is left free to accommodate for the variation of the Sun shadow size due to the variation of the magnetic field described in~\cite{IC_sun, sun_variation}.
+In addition, the real point spread function (PSF) of the detector has a slightly different radial shape compared to a Gaussian function (see Figure~\ref{psf}, right) which will be accounted for by fitting the shadow amplitude $A$ when comparing data to the $H_1$ hypothesis.
+It is observed, that the PSF is identical for the data samples selected for Moon and Sun.

+Further, the PSF is perfectly symmetric in $x$ and $y$ as shown in Figure~\ref{psf} (left), allowing for a reliable fit of $x_s$ and $y_s$.

 The Moon radius varies between $0.245^\circ$ and $0.279^\circ$ resulting in an amplitude variation of $\pm 14\%$ around the mean value.
 However our data sample covers several Moon cycles, so the average value is used.
 A similar statement can be made for the Sun whose apparent radius varies between $0.262^\circ$ and $0.271^\circ$ during the year.